 Each year from 2010 until 2015, the companies reported spending no money on retail-value-added promotions involving non-cigarette items.
 In 2016, the Commission expanded this category to include discounts such as "buy two, save 20 cents per gallon of gasoline."
-The Commission is not reporting the amounts spent on retail-value-added expenditures for promotions involving free or discounted non-cigarette items in 2017 or 2018 because only one company reported spending in that category.
+The Commission is not reporting the amounts spent on retail-value-added expenditures for promotions involving free or discounted non-cigarette items in 2019 because, as in 2017 and 2018, only one company reported spending in that category.

-In 2018, the companies reported spending \$23.6 million on advertising on company websites, a decrease from the \$25.1 million they reported in 2017.
-As in 2017, the Commission is not separately reporting the amount spent in 2018 on Internet advertising other than on company websites because only one company reported spending in that category.
+In 2019, the companies reported spending \$11.7 million on advertising on company websites, a decrease from the \$23.6 million they reported in 2018.
+The Commission is not separately reporting the amount spent in 2019 on Internet advertising other than on company websites because, as in each year since 2015, only one company reported spending in that category.

-The companies reported making no expenditures on telephone advertising in 2018.
+The companies reported making no expenditures on telephone advertising in 2018 or 2019.

 This category includes costs associated with telemarketing calls or the operation of incoming telephone lines for consumers to participate in promotions or hear pre-recorded product messages.
-The Commission did not report spending on telephone advertising for 2017 because only one company reported spending in that category.